Matcha.Guide

 This is the question we get most often.
 JENKI offers excellent ceremonial-grade matcha at around £25–£30 for 30g, significantly more affordable per gram than any Ippodo grade.
 For daily matcha drinkers making lattes or quick bowls of usucha, JENKI offers better value and is our standard recommendation.

 But Ippodo occupies a different space.
-The blending heritage, the depth of flavour (particularly in Ummon and Kanro), and the sheer craftsmanship are a tier above.
-If you care about traditional preparation and want to explore what matcha can be at its finest, Ippodo is worth every penny.
-They're not really competitors, they serve different purposes.
+The blending heritage, the depth of flavour (particularly in Ummon and Kanro), and the craftsmanship scored higher in our tasting.
+If you care about traditional preparation and want to explore a high-end traditional matcha profile, Ippodo is worth shortlisting.
+For our criteria, the brands serve different purposes.

 Who Is Ippodo For?

-- Matcha enthusiasts who want to experience the gold standard of Japanese tea
+• Matcha enthusiasts who want to experience the a high-end Japanese tea benchmark

-- Gift buyers looking for something genuinely special and beautifully packaged
+• Gift buyers looking for a premium-feeling tea gift and beautifully packaged

-Ippodo is not the best choice for latte drinkers, casual matcha users, or anyone primarily motivated by value per gram.
+Ippodo may not be the best fit for latte drinkers, casual matcha users, or anyone primarily motivated by value per gram.

 FAQ